jameshume/jehtech/src/html/arm.md

         * PSP - Process Stack (priviledged)
       * Points to the last entry in the stack, going down in the address range.
       * R13 is an alias for the *currently active* stack.
 So if MSP is currently activated, R13 references the MSP, but if PSP is activated then R13 references the PSP.
 To activate one or the other, use the CONTROL register.
+      * Stack pointer **must be 8 or 4 byte aligned**.
+I.e. can only stack words or double words.
+      * SP points to the top of the stack.
+      * Stack **grows downwards (full descending)**, i.e. the bottom of the stack is at address X and the top of the stack is at address X - STACK_SIZE.
+So, grows downwards means grows into lower/smaller address values as items are pushed.
+          * E.g. If SRAM is 0x2000_0000 to 0x2000_7FFF then at start SP is 0x2000_8000, so that the first push will be to 0x2000_7FFC (remember SP must be at least word aligned).
     * R14 is the *Link Register* (LR)
       * Enables return from subroutines
       * Special function for exception handling